 Art.
 7. Regular-season pitching limitations remain in effect during the playoffs.

 Art.
 9. Consolation games can be part of the post-season schedule.
-Consolation games do not require two umpires but are otherwise considered playoff games, i.e. there is no time limit for consolation games, a winner must be determined, etc. Consolation games are considered "real" games for purposes of these rules.
+Consolation games do not require two umpires but are otherwise considered regular playoff games.
+Consolation games are considered "real" games for purposes of these rules.

 Art.
-10. League Championship: Prior to the start of the league championship, a coin-toss will determine the "Home Team."
-Liberty, Senior/13U, Major/11U, and Minor/9U: The coin-toss will determine the "Home Team" for the first game, the "Home Team" designation will alternate for the remaining games.
+10. League Championship: Prior to the start of the league championship, a coin-toss will determine the "home team."
+If any division uses a championship that includes a "best of" series, the coin-toss will determine the home team for the first game, and the home team designation will alternate for the remaining games.

 Art.
-1. All head coaches and assistant coaches shall help promote all WPPA activities and fundraisers.
+1. All head coaches and assistant coaches should help promote all WPPA activities and fundraisers.

 Art.
 2. Photo day and the end of year celebration dates are known months in advance.
-There should be no reason, barring family illness, not to make these events.
+There should be no reason, barring family illness, for coaches not to make these events.

 Art.
 3. End of year celebration responsibilities: All coaches are required to pass out their team's trophies, promote the event, and organize or delegate to a team parent the responsibility of organizing the food and nonalcoholic beverages for their team.
 Coaches should provide for their own seating and tables at the picnic.